-You may be granted Refugee Status or Humanitarian Protection, or sometimes another form of leave to remain:
+You may be granted Refugee Status or Humanitarian Protection, or sometimes another form of leave to remain.

-Read more about refugee family reunion in barrister Colin Yeo’s guide for refugees (including those with humanitarian protection), their families and their friends trying to understand the rules on refugee family reunion.
+Read more about refugee family reunion in barrister Colin Yeo’s guide for refugees (including those with Humanitarian Protection), their families and their friends trying to understand the rules on refugee family reunion.

-Humanitarian protection normally means five years leave to remain in the UK and brings almost all of the same rights as refugee status.
+Humanitarian Protection normally means five years’ leave to remain in the UK and brings almost all of the same rights as Refugee Status.